taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.evaluations.updateStatus`<a id="humanloopevaluationsupdatestatus"></a>

 Update the status of an evaluation run.

 Can only be used to update the status of an evaluation run that uses external or human evaluators.
-The evaluation must currently have status \'running\' if swithcing to completed, or it must have status \'completed\' if switching back to \'running\'.
+The evaluation must currently have status 'running' if swithcing to completed, or it must have status 'completed' if switching back to 'running'.

 #### 🛠️ Usage<a id="🛠️-usage"></a>